Skip to main content

 COMMON TRAPS

-✗Not knowing inverse square law relationship
+✗Not mentioning the inverse square law by name

 VIVA SCENARIOStandard